SkBlaz/autobot/docfiles/ideas.rst

 Potentially interesting further work
 ===============
-We finally discuss the potential implications of the current version of autoBOT, how and where it could be further.
+We finally discuss the potential implications of the current version of autoBOT, how and where it could be further used.

 Extensions with contextual neural representations
 ---------